wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (2) A quality review must otherwise be carried out in the prescribed manner.

-    (3) If an audit file has been reviewed under subsection (1)(b), the quality review may include any further inquiries in respect of the issuer audit for the purpose of determining whether the issuer audit has been carried out---
+    (3) If an audit file has been reviewed under subsection (1)(b), the quality review may include any further inquiries in respect of the FMC audit for the purpose of determining whether the FMC audit has been carried out---

     *   (a) in accordance with---

-        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; and
+        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; and

         *   (ii) auditing and assurance standards; and